clipperhouse/netlify/content/split.md

 #### In C#

 `string.Split` will always allocate `n` (sub)strings in my experiments.
-C# has implemented `Span<T>`, a type which is an inexpensive view into the underlying memory, and is guranteed to stay on the stack.
+C# has implemented `Span<T>`, a type which is an inexpensive view into the underlying memory, and is guaranteed to stay on the stack.

 There is a [new `Span` splitter](https://github.com/dotnet/runtime/pull/104534) in the standard library, coming in C# 9.
 It achieves zero allocations in my experiments.
 My [aforementioned splitter](https://github.com/clipperhouse/Split.net) began as a fork of the above, and is available for C# 8.